Joint Health and Breed-Specific Concerns: What You Need to Know

 Preventative Measures and Management

 Maintaining a healthy weight for all breeds is crucial in preventing joint issues.
 Obesity can put additional strain on the joints, exacerbating conditions like osteoarthritis and cruciate ligament disease.
 VCA hospitals maintain that while previously, fat was considered relatively inactive tissue and just excess energy calories that added to body weight, new scientific evidence now suggests that fat tissue is biologically active.
 Findings show that fat secretes inflammatory hormones and creates oxidative stress on your dog’s body tissue, which can contribute to many diseases that don’t just affect dog joints.
 Thinking of obesity as a chronic, low-level inflammatory condition is more in line with current research that strongly shows why keeping dogs at a healthy weight makes a difference in the lives of so many dogs.
+Regular, appropriate exercise is key in maintaining joint health.
+It helps strengthen the muscles that support the joints, keeping them more stable.
+Supplementation with joint health-promoting ingredients also plays a crucial role, but it’s important that you pay attention to what you’re supplementing.
+Popular ingredients like glucosamine and chondroitin are often go-tos, but they’re not supported by enough science to rely on.
+Newer, more current research actually suggests there are better, more effective nutritional supplements for dogs when it comes to joint health.

 Small Breeds: Compact Companions with Unique Needs